griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 - ``Maximum TSL`` : cutoff TSL level for a passing candidate. (default: 1)

 Additionally, users have the option to consider percentile ranks on top of raw IC50 predictions.
 Percentile rank is a method used to predict binding affinity of a peptide by comparing it to a set of peptides with similar sizes.
 A lower percentile rank indicates stronger affinity.
-Percentile rank of less than 2% are generally recommended for differentiating binders from non-binders (see `this Jurtz, Vanessa et al. 2017 paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5679736/>`_).
+Percentile rank of less than 2% are generally recommended for differentiating binders from non-binders (see `Jurtz, Vanessa et al. 2017 paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5679736/>`_).
 In contrast to IC50 predictions, percentile ranks allow a more normalized comparison across different HLA alleles that may have allele-specific binding cutoffs.
 This feature is turned off by default but can be turned on by the user and considered when regenerating Tiering across variants.

 **Anchor Positions**

 Anchor positions can influence whether a neoantigen candidate may be recognized by the patient’s immune system.
 Thus, another aspect to consider is anchor contribution.
 A subset of  amino acid positions within the neoantigen candidate is more likely to face the TCR, while other positions are responsible for anchoring the peptide to the MHC.
 Anchor identity is determined by anchor likelihood score (more information about how the score is calculated `here <https://www.science.org/doi/10.1126/sciimmunol.abg2200?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed>`_).
 Anchor identity of the mutated amino acid can influence whether the neoantigen candidate is expected to induce an immune response or be subject to central tolerance of the immune system, as elaborated in the 4 scenarios discussed later.
 To examine whether the mutated amino acid is located at anchor position, we provide:

-- ``Allele Specific Anchors Used`` : if TRUE, likelihood score is used to determine anchor position; if FALSE, position 1, 2, n-1 and n are set as anchor positions. (default: FALSE)
+- ``Allele Specific Anchors Used`` : if TRUE, likelihood score is used to determine anchor position; if FALSE, position 1, 2, n-1 and n are set as anchor positions. (demo data original value: TRUE)
 - ``Anchor Contribution Threshold`` : anchor likelihood score (between 0-1) cutoff to determine whether the amino acid is in anchor position. (default: 0.8)

 .. rst-class:: three-images-row